espressif/esptool/docs/en/esptool/basic-options.rst

 If using Cygwin or WSL on Windows, you have to convert the Windows-style name into a Unix-style path (``COM1`` -> ``/dev/ttyS0``, and so on).
 (This is not necessary if using ESP-IDF with the supplied Windows MSYS2 environment, this environment uses a native Windows Python which accepts COM ports as-is.)

-In Linux, the current user may not have access to serial ports and a "Permission Denied" error will appear.
-On most Linux distributions, the solution is to add the user to the ``dialout`` group with a command like ``sudo usermod -a -G dialout <USERNAME>``.
+In Linux, the current user may not have access to serial ports and a "Permission Denied" or "port doesn't exist" error may appear.
+On most Linux distributions, the solution is to add the user to the ``dialout`` group (check e.g. `ls -l /dev/ttyUSB0` to find the group) with a command like ``sudo usermod -a -G dialout <USERNAME>``.
+You can call `su - $USER` to have the new group picked-up without having to log out/ in again.
 Check your Linux distribution's documentation for more information.

 Baud Rate